chorakchi/meetrics-test-chorakchi/README.md

 # Meetrics Code Challenge
 ---------

+that's function make the percentage of viewability in response and we can identify viewability and be counting the time we focused on the page and viewable place of the page about advertising.

 ```javascript
 function viewability (element, hasFocus) {
   var percentX =    (element.offsetWidth-Math.min(element.offsetWidth ,Math.max(0,window.scrollX-element.offsetLeft ))) * 100 /element.offsetWidth